 3. Fake Display

-If you don’t want to fall for pesky criminal scams in ATMs, make sure you follow the aforementioned advice.
-You must also be careful while using ATMs and hide your pin from others in the line behind you.
+If you don’t want to fall for pesky criminal ATM scams, make sure you follow the aforementioned advice.
+You should also be careful while using ATMs and hide your pin from others in the line behind you.